sisinflab/Perceptual-Rec-Mutation-of-Adv-VRs/README.md

-# An Empirical Study of DNNs Robustification Inefficacy in Protecting Visual Recommenders
+# Assessing Perceptual and Recommendation Mutationof Adversarially-Poisoned Visual Recommenders
 Here is the architectural scheme of our proposed framework:

 ![VAR](./overview.png)